ThaNightHawk/BSReplayTweaker/README.md

 >
 > I don't care about the argument "People will steal replays".
 >
-> Complaints about me allowing replay stealing can be sent to `crymeariver@hawk.quest`
+> Complaints about me allowing replay stealing can be sent to `crymeariver@hawk.quest` or to `hawk_bs` on Discord.
-> I'll proudly feature each and every person who cries about it.
+> I'll feature each and every person who cries about it.